vinhthai2905/vinhthai2905/README.md

-## Hi there 👋
+## Hi there  every 👋.
+My name is Bui Vinh Thai
+## I'm a student from University of Education and Techonology - University of Da Nang
+## I'm currently learning being a Web Developer but my main passion is AI.
+Though I'm not actually good at math so I'm trying day by day to become better at math so that I can pursue being an AI Enigneer

 <!--
 **vinhthai2905/vinhthai2905** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on being
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...